thunderbird/webext-support/scripts/preferences/README.md

 ### async preferences.loadPreferences(window);

 This will search the given `window` for elements with a `preference` attribute (containing the name of a preference) and will load the appropriate values.
 Any user changes to these elements values will instantly update the linked preferences.
 This behaviour can be changed by adding the `instantApply` attribute to the element and setting it to `false`.

-Also supported is the `delayprefsave` attribute, which causes to defer the preference updates by 1s.
+**Note:** _Also supported is the `delayprefsave` attribute, which causes to defer the preference updates by 1s.
+This requires to add the `alarms` permission to the `manifest.json` file._

 If a linked preference is modified elsewhere, the element's value in the given window will be automatically updated to new new value.